Andres-Alvarez-V/ProyectoAnalisisNumerico/User Manual.md

-# Welcome to the user's guide.
+# Welcome to the user's manual.
 ## To use successfully our program you will have to follow the following steps:
 ### 1. Download.
 From this repository download the files or if you have _git_ use the command _git clone "https://github.com/Andres-Alvarez-V/ProyectoAnalisisNumerico"_